finn-corbett/Technical-Algorithmic-Trading-Strategy-V2/README.md

 The trading strategy is able to produce steady returns with preferable risk characteristics through a reduction in portfolio volatility.
 It can be seen across the various performance graphs that the strategy is capable of preventing large losses, such as that of the market crash caused by COVID-19.
 This trading strategy is recommended for passive investors.

 The main concerns with this strategy and algorithm are:
-* stop losses are not yet implimented, meaning that the algorithm may lose excessive amounts of money to large crashes.
+* stop losses were not implimented, meaning that the algorithm may lose excessive amounts of money to large crashes.
 * algorithm must wait to calculate indicators fully, resulting in downtime when it is initiated
 * Closing prices are used for buy/sell signals and orders, which is practically impossible